hannutt/BrowserApplication/README.md

 Lynx clone browser

 The Lynx browser displays web pages in text mode only.
 If the user wants to see only the text of web pages, this feature can be enabled by clicking the "Switch to text mode" checkbox in the user interface.
+The  Checkbox works dynamically.
+One click hides the webView element and shows the text area. a second click does the opposite.
-By clicking the check box, the program hides the webView element using the SetOpacity method and displays the  text area element using the same method.
+By clicking the checkbox, the program hides the webView element using the SetOpacity method and displays the text area element using the same method.
 The text fetched from the url is displayed in the text area element.

 Searching for plain text from the url entered by the user is done with the ExcecuteScript method of the WenView class, which takes the expression "document.documentElement.innerText" as a value.
-The  Checkbox works dynamically.
-One click hides the webView element and shows the text area. a second click does the opposite.
+The text content of the page can also be saved in a text file.
+The save method contains a dialog where the user can select a folder/location to save the file.
+This feature is implemented in the FileChooser and FileWriter classes.

 THEMES